Then God saw everything that He had made, and indeed it was very good. So the evening and the morning were the sixth day~ Genesis 1:31 NKJV

-For the record, I was not the least bit surprised by this news.
-The leadership of the Episcopal Church exchanged the truth of God for a pack of lies decades ago.
-This decision was simply the next logical step in the plummeting moral and spiritual death-spiral.
+I was not the least bit surprised by this news.
+The leadership of the Episcopal Church exchanged the truth of God for a giant pack of lies decades ago.
+This decision was simply the next logical step in the plummeting moral and spiritual death-spiral that is their “theology”.

 What did surprise me was the impression I got that I should blog about it this week.
 I did not hear an audible voice or anything that dramatic, I simply had a strong sense that God wanted me to write about the subject of gender and why Christians ought to concern themselves with this issue.

 I would love to tell you that I compliantly whipped out my computer and began writing.
 I didn’t.
-Instead, I made a list in my head of all the reasons why I thought this topic was a terrible idea.
+Instead, I made a mental list of all the reasons why writing on this topic was a terrible idea.
 The list started with the always profound “I don’t want to” and moved on to “this is a complicated theological issue that few people care about”, “how the Episcopalian Church chooses to address God doesn’t really matter”.
-I think the highlight of the list was “but, God, I really want to write about something happy this week”.
+I think I ended with: “but, God, I really want to write about something happy this week”.

 In the end, I decided that God was right (as usual).
 This issue matters because it runs far deeper than how we view and address God.
 At the heart of this issue is how we respond to reality, the veracity of the Bible, what kind of society we will become and most notably for the Church:

 Will Christians continue to worship the God of the Bible or will we reshape God into an image we are more comfortable with?

 Here are four facts to consider as the gender debate heats up in churches as well as the culture.
 First:

 God does not identify as genderless, androgynous or female